• SUSTAINABLE INFRASTRUCTURE

 GIZ local staff

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Viet Nam for more than 20 years.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Viet Nam for more than 30 years.
+It has had an office there since 1998.

 Additional information